 Let $c> \hc_k$, let $p=\frac{c}{n}$ and let $K$ be the $k$-core of $G(n,p)$.
 Then $|V(K)|$ satisfies a central limit theorem. \end{theorem}

 It is straightforward to show that $\hc_k$ is well defined and that $\hc_k = k + \sqrt{2 k \log k} + O(\sqrt{k})$ as $k \rightarrow \infty$.
-For comparison, the threshold value of $c$ for the existence of a (non-empty) $k$-core is shown in \cite{PSW96} to be asymptotically $k + \sqrt{k\log k} + O(\log k)$, and so, while \Cref{t:core} is not quite sharp, it holds very close to the threshold.
+For comparison, the $k$-core threshold $c_k$, i.e., the threshold value of $c$ for the existence of a (non-empty) $k$-core, is shown in \cite{PSW96} to be asymptotically $k + \sqrt{k\log k} + O(\log k)$, and so, while $\hc_k$ in \Cref{t:core} is not quite sharp, it is very close to $c_k$.
 We also note that with a bit more care, it is possible to extract quantitative bounds on the variances in \Cref{t:core,t:giant}, as in \cite{AEKP25}.

-The proofs for both \cref{t:core,t:giant} follow the same rough idea: We take a sequence of `local' approximations to the order of the giant component / $k$-core by taking, for each vertex $v \in V(G)$, an approximation of the indicator of the event that $v$ lies inside the giant component / $k$-core, based on the `local' structure of $G \sim G(n,p)$ around $v$, taking into account larger and larger neighbourhoods as our sequence develops.
+The proofs for both \cref{t:core,t:giant} follow the same rough idea: We take a sequence of `local' approximations to the order of the giant component (or $k$-core) by taking, for each vertex $v \in V(G)$, an approximation of the indicator of the event that $v$ lies inside the giant component (or inside the $k$-core, respectively), based on the `local' structure of $G \sim G(n,p)$ around $v$, taking into account larger and larger neighbourhoods as our sequence develops.

 A relatively standard application of Stein's method will show that each of these local approximations satisfies a central limit theorem and so, modulo some small technical details, it is sufficient to bound in a sufficiently strong manner the errors of these approximations, which we do using the Efron--Stein inequality to bound the variance of these errors.